ACE-Merging: Data-Free Model Merging with Adaptive Covariance Estimation: Methodology

 \subsection{The ACE-Merging algorithm}

 The complete \acem procedure is summarized in Algorithm~\ref{alg:ace_merging}.
-For each layer, it operates in three main stages: first, it estimates the task heterogeneity to determine the merging strategy.
-Second, it computes a robust preliminary solution via our MAP framework.
-Finally, if significant heterogeneity is detected, it performs a targeted spectral refinement to correct for the inherent shrinkage bias.
+For each layer, it proceeds in three stages.
+It first estimates task heterogeneity from the original task vectors and determines whether scale normalization is needed.
+It then computes a robust closed-form merge using centered task vectors together with the regularized task-specific second-order estimators and the collective structural prior.
+Finally, when heterogeneity is strong, it applies spectral refinement by forming a residual with the original task vectors, improving the singular value distribution while preserving the dominant structural subspace.